mendel5/telekom/README.md

 # telekom-deutschland
-Useful information for Telekom Deutschland (Telekom Germany)
+Useful information about Telekom Deutschland (Telekom Germany)

 Note: This info is focused on Germany.